 - 2 small garlic cloves, skin on

-Return all the meat to the instant pot and cover with the salsa verde (you can save a little extra for the finished tacos if you'd like).
+- Return all the meat to the instant pot and cover with the salsa verde and smoked paprika (you can save a little extra for the finished tacos if you'd like).
 Close the lid on the instant pot and make sure the steam release vent is closed.
 Press "Pressure Cook" and time for 40 minutes.
 The pressure should build fairly quickly because of the searing.

 - Once the 40 minutes is up, allow the steak to do a natural release for 10 minutes and then open the vent to release any extra steam, but watch your hands!
 Remove the lid and shred the beef with two forks.
 Serve in warmed tortillas (see post for different instructions) and top with green onions and cilantro.

 - If you don't have an instant pot you can also do this in a slow cooker - on high for 5-6 hours or on low for 7-8.

 - Use all corn tortillas for gluten free.
 Some good tortillas can be found by TortillaLand or in the refrigerated sections of grocery stores.